Top 10 Urban Legends In Music

 Unusual allegations, folklore, conspiracy theories, and mysteries.
 These are the best urban legends about musicians, songs, and bands.Legend has it, 1930s Blues singer Robert Johnson was at the crossroads in Clarksdale, Mississippi where he sold his soul to the Devil in exchange for the ability to play the guitar.

-Many conspiracy theorists believe that in Led Zeppelin's Stairway to Heaven, there is a satanic message.
+Many conspiracy theorists believe that in Led Zeppelin's "Stairway to Heaven," there is a satanic message.
+When played forward, the verse goes:

 "If there's a bustle in your hedgerow, don't be alarmed now.
-Its just a spring clean for the May Queen.
-Yes there are two paths you can go down, but in the long run.
+It's just a spring clean for the May Queen.
+Yes, there are two paths you can go down, but in the long run.
 There's still time to change the road you're on."

-When played backwards, it aledgedly says:
+When played backwards, it allegedly says:

-Some think that Paul McCartney died in a car crash in the late 60s and was replaced by a double.
+Some think that Paul McCartney died in a car crash in the late '60s and was replaced by a double.
 The Beatles thought it was hilarious and added subliminal messages about it in their later work.

 Some theorists believe that musicians such as John Lennon, Michael Jackson, Tupac Shakur, and many more were actually killed by the Illuminati for refusing to join.
 I am not one of those people.

-People believe that musicians such as Elvis Presley, Tupac, Jim Morrison. and Michael Jackson are actually still alive and living in seclusion.
+People believe that musicians such as Elvis Presley, Tupac, Jim Morrison, and Michael Jackson are actually still alive and living in seclusion.
 They believe their deaths were faked to send messages about violence and drugs.

 Or maybe they want to escape from their fame.
-You know how famous these people at their peak.
+You know how famous these people were at their peak.

-Apparently, if you play Pink Floyd's "The Dark Side of the Moon" and The Wizard of Oz together, the album will be perfectly in sync with the movie.
-I don't see it, but others do
+Apparently, if you play Pink Floyd's "The Dark Side of the Moon" and "The Wizard of Oz" together, the album will be perfectly in sync with the movie.
+I don't see it, but others do.

 According to legend, Jimi Hendrix would put acid on his headband and cut his forehead.
 That would mean he would be playing the guitar and tripping at the same time.

-The House of the Rising Sun is actually a folk song with unknowned authorship, with many music acts recording it.
-The earliest being Tom Ashley's in 1934, and the most famous one being The Animals's in 1964.
+The House of the Rising Sun is actually a folk song with unknown authorship, with many music acts recording it.
+The earliest being Tom Ashley's in 1934, and the most famous one being The Animals' in 1964.
 There have been many theories as to where and what The House of the Rising Sun in New Orleans actually is.
 Some suggest a prison, and some suggest a brothel.
 Nobody will ever know for sure.

-Collins dismissed the rumor saying that song was about his divorce.
+Collins dismissed the rumor, saying that song was about his divorce.